-As you look down at the floor, the Republican Conference is seated to the right of the center aisle, facing the Senate Desk.
-Members of the Independent Democratic Conference sit in the last row on the left side of the Chamber.
-The Democratic Conference makes up the remaining seats of the Senate, all of which total 63 seats.
+As you look down at the floor, the Majority Conference is seated to the right of the center aisle facing the Senate Desk and in the last row to the left of the center aisle.
+Members of the Minority sit in the first two rows to the left of the center aisle.

 The Lieutenant Governor, who is the President of the Senate, presides over the Senate from the raised desk at the front of the Chamber.
 In the absence of the Lieutenant Governor, the Temporary President designates a member of the Senate to preside.

 The Secretary of the Senate oversees staff activities at the Senate Desk directly below the Lieutenant Governor.
 A Journal Clerk and deputy clerks handle the routine duties of a session.

 Seated to the left of the Lieutenant Governor is a parliamentarian who assures that established guidelines are followed in the Senate’s day-to-day operations.